Bookrage001/osc/resources/docs/widgets-reference.md

 ## Widget specifics

-Each widget type comes with a set of specific characteristics which are described below.
+Each widget type comes with a set of specific properties which are described below.

 ### strip : *simple widget container*
 ```js